Stochastic comparisons of sample mean differences for multivariate random variables: Usual stochastic order of Gini indexes

 where ${\bf A}$ is defined in Proposition 3.3. \end{proposition} {\bf Proof.}\; It is an immediate consequence of Proposition 3.5 since the condition ${\bf \Sigma}_{y}-{\bf \Sigma}_{x}+\varepsilon {\bf 1}_{n\times n}\succeq {\bf O}_{n\times n}$ implies ${\bf A}{\bf \Sigma}_{x}{\bf A}' \preceq {\bf A} {\bf \Sigma}_{y}{\bf A}'$ as shown in the proof of Proposition 3.4. $ \square$

-The condition on the components of dispersion matrix of multivariate normal risk or scale mixture of multivariate normal risk ${\bf X}$ for the monotonicity of the Gini index $G_n({\bf X})$ in the usual stochastic order proposed by Kim and Kim (2019) also suitable for general multivariate elliptical risk or scale mixture of multivariate elliptical risk, as shown below.
+The condition on the components of dispersion matrix of multivariate normal risk or scale mixture of multivariate normal risk ${\bf X}$ for the monotonicity of the Gini index $G_n({\bf X})$ in the usual stochastic order proposed by Kim and Kim (2019) is also suitable for the general multivariate elliptical risk or scale mixture of multivariate elliptical risk, as shown below.

-The following result generalized Propositions 3 and 4 in Kim and Kim (2019) in which they only considered a special class of multivariate elliptical risks with zero mean vector, i.e., the multivariate normal risks and scale mixture of multivariate normal risks with zero mean vector.
+The following result generalizes Propositions 3 and 4 in Kim and Kim (2019) in which they only considered a special class of multivariate elliptical risks with zero mean vectors, i.e., the multivariate normal risks and scale mixture of multivariate normal risks with zero mean vectors.

-\begin{proposition} Let ${\bf{X}}\sim SMELL_n({\boldsymbol \mu},{\bf \Sigma}_x,\phi;F)$ and ${\bf{Y}}\sim SMELL_n({\boldsymbol \mu},{\bf \Sigma}_y,\phi;F)$ with ${\bf \Sigma}_x=(\sigma^x_{ij})_{n\times n}$ and ${\bf \Sigma}_y=(\sigma^y_{ij})_{n\times n}$.
+\begin{proposition} Let ${\bf{X}}\sim SME_n({\boldsymbol \mu},{\bf \Sigma}_x,\phi;F)$ and ${\bf{Y}}\sim SME_n({\boldsymbol \mu},{\bf \Sigma}_y,\phi;F)$ with ${\bf \Sigma}_x=(\sigma^x_{ij})_{n\times n}$ and ${\bf \Sigma}_y=(\sigma^y_{ij})_{n\times n}$.
 Let $\varepsilon>0$, if $\sigma^y_{ij}=\sigma^x_{1j}+\varepsilon, j=2,\cdots,n$, $\sigma^y_{i1}=\sigma^x_{i1}+\varepsilon, i=2,\cdots,n$ and for other $1\le i,j\le n$, $\sigma^y_{ij}=\sigma^x_{ij}$.
 Then

 In particular, if ${\boldsymbol \mu}={\bf 0}$, or $\mu{\bf 1}_n$, then

 \end{proposition} {\bf Proof.}\; According to Kim and Kim (2019), under the assumed condition, we know that,

 from which we get